 TEST YOUR TRAVEL COMPANIONS

 Traveling in a group is usually much more fun than traveling solo.
 However, you’ll have to make sure that you can get along.
 Since this may be hard to predict, especially if you’re planning a trip with some friends with whom you have never spent a longer period of time, or with your co-workers with whom you’re still not very close, you have to find a way to test them.
 For example, if you plan to embark on a journey across the north of Australia, all the way from Cairns to Broome, make sure to have a trial run to a closer destination.
-If you’re at each other’s throats after just a day of traveling, you should either give up, or find new companions.
+If you’re at each other’s throats after just a day of traveling, you should either give up, or find new travel companions.

 Decide on the best means of transportation